Smart home hub

-A smart home hub, sometimes also referred to as a "smart hub", "gateway'", "bridge", "controller" or "coordinator", is a control center/centre for a smart home, and enables the components of a smart home to communicate and respond to each other via communication through a central point.
+A smart home hub, sometimes also referred to as a smart hub or gateway, is a control center for a smart home, and enables the components of a smart home to communicate and respond to each other via communication through a central point.
 The smart home hub can consist of dedicated computer appliance, software appliance, or software running on computer hardware, and makes it possible to gather configuration, automation and monitoring of a smart house by communicating and controlling different smart devices that consist of for example home appliances, sensors and relays or robots, many of which are commonly categorized under Internet of things.

 A smart home can contain one, several, or even no smart home hubs.
 When using several smart home hubs it is sometimes possible to connect them to each other.
 Some smart home hubs support a wider selection of components, while others are more specialized for controlling products within certain product groups or using certain wireless technologies (e.g. Wi-Fi, Bluetooth, Z-Wave, and/or Zigbee).

 A smart speaker with a virtual assistant can often be used for speech input to a smart home hub.

 Open or closed source code

 Smart home hubs can have software with open source code or use proprietary software with closed source code, and independently of this the application programming interface can be public or closed.
-Some smart home hubs must run on proprietary hardware, while others (like for example Home Assistant) can be installed on generic hardware (like for example a laptop or single-board computer with Linux).
+Some smart home hubs must run on proprietary hardware, while others (e.g. Home Assistant) can be installed on generic hardware (e.g. a laptop or single-board computer with Linux).